 They are also aware of the lifestyle changes needed to achieve the optimum results with bariatric surgery, and they are firm in their commitment to making these adjustments.

 If you think you might be a good candidate, your primary care physician is the best place to start.
-Before meeting with him/her, you should research gastric bypass surgery, as well as alternatives; more information is available on the Marina Del Rey Hospital site.
+However, before meeting with them, you should research gastric bypass surgery and the alternatives.

-Discuss your present health conditions, or any medications you are on, and how these may be affected with surgery.
+Tell your GP that you are interested in weight loss surgery and are seeking a referral.
+Discuss your present health conditions or any medications you are on and how these may be affected with surgery.

 If you are a good candidate for surgery, your doctor may provide you with a letter of referral.
 You may also discuss bariatric surgeons in your area to determine which program is the best fit for you.
-If you are interested in having your surgery with Dr. Korman atMarina Del Rey Hospital in Los Angeles tell your doctor and provide her with the office phone number in case she has any questions.
-Our staff is eager to connect with your doctor and provide further information about our program, so please share our contact information as needed.
+Our staff is eager to connect with you and provide further information about our program.